Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

 Based on our analysis, we can reinterpret the results of \cite{PhysRevA.102.012607} as the production of a two-photon GKP state.
 While it remains a GKP state on a small scale, the existing techniques for producing QB GKP states involve the manipulation of Schrödinger kittens with a mean photon number of the order of one.
-Therefore, TF GKP states hold significant promise: techniques to directly generate larger entangled states \cite{Rempe, PhysRevLett.121.250505,doi:10.1126/science.aah4758,Yang:2021wrh} or to combine photons in pairs using non-linear entangling devices \cite{Jeannic} are being developed, as well as non-destructive single-photon detectors \cite{NonDestructive, PhysRevLett.126.253603} and frequency gates \cite{PhysRevLett.130.240801,Kurzyna:22,lipka2023ultrafast}.
+Therefore, TF GKP states hold significant promise: techniques to directly generate large entangled states \cite{Rempe, PhysRevLett.121.250505,doi:10.1126/science.aah4758,Yang:2021wrh,Corrielli:23,AndreaSabattoli:22, unknown, Liscidini:19} and high dimensional combs \cite{PhysRevLett.123.193603}, to manipulate photons using non-linear devices so as to implement single mode \cite{PhysRevLett.130.240801,Kurzyna:22,lipka2023ultrafast} or two-mode controlled \cite{Jeannic, osti_1502569, Simone} time-frequency operators in the universal set rapidly develop, together with high performance frequency (or mode) resolved \cite{PhysRevA.102.053707,PhysRevLett.120.030502,Luo:10} and non-destructive single-photon detectors \cite{NonDestructive, PhysRevLett.126.253603}.